joavzmo/investmat2019/CourseOutline.md

   * Learner will be able to recognize lumped element models in engineering.
   * Learner will be able to describe the quarter car model.
   * Learner will be able to calculate the relevant Laplace transforms and transfer functions analytically.
-  * Learner will be able to program the system in Matlab using `tf`.
+  * Learner will be able to create transfer functions in Matlab using `tf`.

 ### 2.2 - System analysis
   * Learner will be able to analyze the open-loop step response in Matlab using `step`.